openhp/HeatPumpController/README.md

 ## Control and usage: [service display](https://github.com/openhp/ServiceDisplay/)

 One day i'v realised that notebook with a serial console is very good diagnostic tool, but i want more compact tool to get maximum available information from heat pump.
 So this "fast diagnostic display" appeared.
 It fits everywhere and with a good power bank it can work 2-3 days long, without any additional power source.
-The diagnostic display is build from scratch, no PCB and housing here (and no plans to create it), because i do not see this device as a permanent-mounted display for the end user.
+The diagnostic display is build from scratch, no PCB and housing here (and no plans to create it), because i do not see this device as a permanent-mounted display for the end user.<br>
 {-picture here-}<br>
 It you want a compact and visual tool - this device is for you, so check [service display page](https://github.com/openhp/ServiceDisplay/) .<br><br>